 Drop D tuning

-The Drop D tuning is common in hard rock styles and one of the advantages is the possibility to play power chords by placing only one finger over the same fret.
-Drop D tuning should not be confused with Open D tuning.
+The Drop D tuning is common in hard rock styles and one is that it allow power chords to be played by placing a single finger over the same fret.
+Drop D tuning should not be confused with Open D tuning..

 Power chords with alternative bass notes